Aaron Anderson and the challenges he faced climbing Kilimanjaro

-Mr Anderson, whose dream has long been to climb the world’s seven summits, decided to stop and sleep at Stella Point when exhaustion overcame him (5,700 metres above sea level).
-This is usually not advised on Kilimanjaro due to acclimatization issues, however, the team gave Mr Anderson permission and allowed him to stay there to rest the night.
+Aaron Anderson, whose dream has long been to climb the world’s seven summits, decided to stop and sleep at Stella Point when exhaustion overcame him (5,700 metres above sea level).
+This is usually not advised on Kilimanjaro due to acclimatization issues, however, the team gave Aaron Anderson permission and allowed him to stay there to rest the night.

-Mr Anderson also climbed Kilimanjaro to raise money for a children’s cancer charity in Sweden.
-A website has been set up and so far the climb has raised well over the initial 500,000 kr that was asked.
-Mr Anderson says he is now hoping to double the initial sum to 1,000,000 kr.
+Aaron Anderson also climbed Kilimanjaro to raise money for a children’s cancer charity in Sweden.
+A website has been set up and so far, the climb has raised well over the initial 500,000 Kr that was asked for.
+Aaron Anderson says he is now hoping to double the initial sum to 1,000,000 Kr.

-Best of luck to Aaron in his further climbing ambitions!
+Best of luck to Aaron Anderson in his further climbing endeavours!

 Plan your Kilimanjaro trek